-The Company's financial instruments consist of cash and cash equivalents, accounts receivable (excluding sales taxes receivable) and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable (excluding sales taxes receivable), marketable securities and accounts payable and accrued liabilities.
 The fair values of accounts receivable and accounts payable and accrued liabilities are approximately equal to their carrying value due to their short-term nature.

-Financial instruments measured at fair value on the statement of financial position as at November 30, 2018 and as at February 28, 2018 are all classified as Level 1.
+Financial instruments measured at fair value on the statement of financial position as at May 31, 2019 and as at February 28, 2019 are all classified as Level 1.